Method and Authority of This Work

 - Sacred Scripture, interpreted according to the Fathers

-- the dogmatic decrees of true councils
+- the decrees of true councils

 - the ex cathedra definitions of the Roman Pontiffs

-- the consistent moral and sacramental teaching of the Church
+- the consistent moral and teaching of

 - the writings of canonized Saints and Doctors

-Nothing arising after the 1958 usurpation is treated here as magisterial or authoritative, because a false hierarchy possesses no power to bind the faithful.
+Nothing arising after the 1958 is treated here as magisterial or authoritative, because a false hierarchy possesses no power to bind the faithful.

 Governing Rule